thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 When integrating software is hard, do it on every commit, requiring the [*Continuous Integration*](#continuous-integration) foundation.

 When testing is painful, that only occurs before a release.
 Do not leave testing to the end.
 Testing is not a phase!
 But [*Build Quality In*](#build-quality-in) by adopting the [*Continuous Testing*](#continuous-testing) foundation, from the start.
+Having said that, even with *Continuous Testing*, testing can still be painful due to laborious setups to reach a state where testing can start, or a lack of observability to see what is happening inside the system, or bumping into permission issues.
+This requires [*Continuous Improvement*](#pursue-continuous-improvement-relentlessly) to remove all the blockers.

-When releasing is laborious and distressing, move from releasing once a year to biannually, to quarterly, to monthly, weekly, and eventually daily or even multiple times per day.
+When releasing is laborious and distressing, shift from releasing once a year to biannually, to quarterly, to monthly, weekly, and eventually daily or even multiple times per day.
 This builds on the principle to [*Automate the Right Things*](#automate-the-right-things), and the practice of [*Deploying the Same Way to Every Environment*](#deploy-the-same-way-to-every-environment).

 When writing documentation is tedious, do it immediately when implementing the feature or the architectural change.
 Make the documentation, [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/), and [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) part of the [Definition of Done](https://www.scrum.org/resources/what-definition-done).

 Admittedly, depending on our situation, this may require considerable effort and investment.
 But it is certainly an investment.
 It is not a cost.
 It has a return.
-In the end, it induces a more reliable, consistent, and efficient delivery process, reducing stress and burnout.
+In the long run, it induces a more reliable, consistent, and efficient delivery process, reducing stress and burnout.
+It provides better business outcomes, allows for new opportunities, stabilises current customers, increases reputation, creates more turnover, and gains more market share.
+It is a synergy effect that is often forgotten.
 Hence, we have to [*Pursue Continuous Improvement relentlessly*](#pursue-continuous-improvement-relentlessly).

 ## Three Foundations